hhvu0102/unix_basic/README.md

     `ls ~/unix_basic/lecture/Diverse<tab><tab>`

 - When you hit the first tab, nothing happens.
-The reason is that there are multiple files in the `practice` directory which start with `Diverse`.
+The reason is that there are multiple files in the `lecture` directory which start with `Diverse`.
 Thus, the shell does not know which one to fill in.
 When you hit tab again, the shell will list the possible choices.
 - Tab completion can also fill in the names of programs.
 For example, enter `e<tab><tab>`.
 You will see the name of every program that starts with an `e`.
 One of those is `echo`.
+To quit out of the program list, hit `q`.
-If you enter `ec<tab>` you will see that tab completion works.
+- If you enter `ec<tab>` you will see that tab completion works immediately, because there is only one program name starting with `ec`.

 # Examining files on the command line